 Operator acknowledges that the financial information referenced above is necessary for HUD to review from time to time, given the risk inherent in the operation of the Healthcare Facility, and given the necessity of the Operator’s financial and operational stability in order to ensure timely payment of amounts due under the Loan Documents (whether directly from Operator where Operator is the Borrower, or indirectly from amounts due under any Borrower-Operator Agreement where Operator is not Borrower).
 At HUD’s option, HUD may direct that any financial or operational reports required by this Agreement be submitted to Lender and/or another third party, as directed by Lender or HUD to review such report(s), in addition to or in lieu of submission to HUD.

 UNIFORM COMMERCIAL CODE/LIENS.
 Operator shall execute and deliver an Operator Security Agreement (Form HUD-92323-ORCF) in accordance with Program Obligations.
 Operator shall execute and deliver such deposit account control agreements as may be required by Lender and/or HUD.
-Operator hereby authorizes each of the Lender and HUD to file such UCC financing statements, amendments and continuation statements as either of them may deem to be necessary or appropriate in connection with the security interests granted pursuant to the Operator’s Security Agreement.
+Operator hereby authorizes each of the Lender and HUD to file such UCC financing statements, amendments and continuation statements as either of them may deem to be necessary or appropriate in connection with the security interests granted pursuant to the Operator Security Agreement.
 Except as provided in this Section 21, without the prior written approval of Lender and HUD, Operator shall not be permitted to grant any other liens on any of the property related to the Project.
 [If the Project includes government receivables, Operator shall be permitted to pledge the Healthcare Facility’s accounts receivable to an accounts receivable lender pursuant to AR Financing Documents consented to by Lender and HUD.]
 In the event that Lender and HUD grant such approval, (i) the holder(s) of such lien shall enter into an intercreditor agreement with Lender and/or HUD in such form and upon such terms as consented to by Lender and HUD, including any HUD-required rider, and (ii) Operator and Borrower shall agree to comply with the terms required by Lender and HUD in connection therewith.